platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ---
-title: "DNS management, CNAME and Apex domains"
+title: "DNS management and apex domains"
 weight: 1
-description: See why CNAME records are used and what to do if your DNS registrar doesn't support them for apex domains.
+description: See why `CNAME` records are used and what to do if your DNS registrar doesn't support them for apex domains.
-sidebarTitle: "DNS management"
+sidebarTitle: "DNS and apex domains"
 ---

 Platform.sh expects you to use `CNAME` records on your [apex domain](../../other/glossary.md#apex-domain).
 But that doesn't work with some DNS registrars.
 Learn why they're recommended and what else you can do.

-## Why CNAME records?
+## Why `CNAME` records?

 Each site on Platform.sh is made up of a set of containers.
 Platform.sh runs routers for each region to map incoming requests to the appropriate container.